Off-Site Work Injuries And Workers’ Comp Claims

 Another common situation involves people who were hurt at company-sponsored events such as picnics or charity outings that take place at a location outside of the normal work area.
 Once again, if the employer is the one who’s directing the employees, and making it a part of their employment to attend this company-sponsored picnic or company-sponsored charity event, any injuries that result at that particular event are under the Workers’ Compensation law.

 That may be another situation, however, where that injured worker would have two separate claims.
 They would have a claim against their employer under the Workers’ Compensation Act, and they may also have a claim against an entity or person other than their employer, who committed the negligent act that resulted in their injury.
-For instance, if during the course of a company event, somewhere where you slip and fall because a particular floor wasn’t properly maintained or that there were particular hazards in the floor that were not observable, the property owner would be responsible as would the employer.
+For instance, if during the course of a company event, somewhere where you slip and fall because a particular floor wasn’t properly maintained or there were particular hazards in the floor that were not observable, the property owner would be responsible as would the employer.